 For example, you could cover 5 Things to do this Winter to Keep Air Ducts Clean, or What to put in your Recycling.
 Say you are a realtor in Fredericksburg – you could give a rundown of the crash of 2008.

 The newsletter must be regular, reliable, and provide value to the customer.
 They must be reminded of you and be exposed to your name over and over and over again.
 Reminded that they did business with you, and that you did a good job, and that you’re making an effort to continue to add value to them and help them out.

 We recommend you send out e-newsletters on a monthly basis.
 Big businesses send out newsletters constantly, inundating us with emails on a daily basis.
 We can assume they must do this because they know it works.
 Micro-businesses do not always pick up on this and apply it to their businesses.
 Start systematically “keeping in touch” adding value regularly, and in the long run your business will benefit.

 Tieing closely into the Newsletter is the company blog.
-If your putting out that monthly newsletter – you should also host that content on your company blog.
+If you are putting out that monthly newsletter – you should also host that content on your company blog.
 This blog can be built right into the website.
-(In fact it should not be a separate blog website.)
+(In fact, it should not be a separate blog website.)

-There in one big reason to have a company blog on your Relationship Website…
+There is one big reason to have a company blog on your Relationship Website…

 It’s a referral tool!
-“Hey so-and-so you should read this article by Acme Company.
+“Hey so-and-so, you should read this article by Acme Company.
 I’ll send you the link.”
 That’s a referral!
-You’ve just made yourself easier to refer.
+You’ve just made yourself easier to refer to.
 Now your happy customers and dedicated referral partners have an easy excuse and a tool to use to refer new leads to you!

 There are two other good reasons…